Where is the Advanced Background Checks Opt-Out?

-Once you press the “Begin Removal Process” button you will be redirected to a page in order to search for your information on Advanced Background Checks.
-There you will need to put your name, your age, and city/state zip code.
-After you put the requested information you will need to go and search for yourself on the “Search” button.
+Once you press the “Begin Removal Process” button, you will be redirected to a page in order to search for your information on Advanced Background Checks.
+There you will need to submit your name, your age, and city/state zip code.
+After you submit the requested information, you will need to go and search for yourself on the “Search” button.

 Checking your full info

 With this search, you will be able to locate yourself on the website and find the listing that contains your information.

 Once you locate your info you will be able to see the basic information about you added on the website, information like your address, where you used to live, etc. Just go and click “See Full Info” so you can proceed to the next step.

 Submitting your request